Pulitzer Prize: History

+Newspaper publisher Joseph Pulitzer gave money in his will to Columbia University to launch a journalism school and establish the Pulitzer Prize.
+It allocated $250,000 to the prize and scholarships.
+He specified "four awards in journalism, four in letters and drama, one in education, and four traveling scholarships".

+After his death on October 29, 1911, the first Pulitzer Prizes were awarded June 4, 1917; they are now announced in May.
+The Chicago Tribune under the control of Colonel Robert R. McCormick felt that the Pulitzer Prize was nothing more than a 'mutual admiration society' and not to be taken seriously; the paper refused to compete for the prize during McCormick's tenure up until 1961.

 Entry and prize consideration

-The Pulitzer Prize does not automatically consider all applicable works in the media, but only those that have specifically been entered.
-(There is a $75 entry fee, for each desired entry category.)
+The Pulitzer Prize does not automatically consider all applicable works in the media and the arts, but customarily those that have specifically been entered and reviewed for administrative compliance by the administrator's staff.
 Entries must fit in at least one of the specific prize categories, and cannot simply gain entrance for being literary or musical.
-Works can also be entered only in a maximum of two categories, regardless of their properties.
+Works can only be entered in a maximum of two relevant categories, regardless of their properties.
+Currently, entrants in the Book, Drama and Music categories must be United States citizens, permanent residents of the United States or those who otherwise consider the United States to be their longtime primary home; however, eligible work must be published by United States-based entities.
+Entrants to the Journalism categories are not restricted by nationality, provided their submitted work appeared in a United States-based publication.

 Each year, more than 100 jurors are selected by the Pulitzer Prize Board to serve on 22 separate juries for the 23 award categories; one jury makes recommendations for both photography awards.
 Most juries consist of five members, except for those for Public Service, Investigative Reporting, Explanatory Reporting, Feature Writing, Commentary and Audio Reporting categories, which have seven members; however, all book juries have five members.
 For each award category, a jury makes three nominations.
 The board selects the winner by majority vote from the nominations, or bypasses the nominations and selects a different entry following a 75 percent majority vote.
 The board can also vote to issue no award.
-The board and journalism jurors are not paid for their work; however, the jurors in letters, music, and drama receive honoraria for the year.
+The board and journalism jurors are not paid for their work; however, jurors in letters, music, and drama receive honoraria for the year.